deffstudio/langchain-exercises/README.md

-# LangChain Simple LLM Application
+# LangChain Exercises Collection

-This project demonstrates how to build a simple LLM (Large Language Model) application using LangChain.
-The application translates text from English into another language using chat models and prompt templates.
+This repository contains a collection of exercises demonstrating various concepts and models using LangChain.
+Each exercise showcases different features and capabilities of LangChain, such as text translation, prompt templates, and streaming responses.

 ## Features